 Employment by Demographic Groups

 Graph one in the series shows the total number of employed male and female workers by month since January 2019.
-Graph two shows the monthly change in employment levels for women and men compared to the same month in 2019.
+Graph two shows the tourism employment share of the overall economy by gender.

 Graph one in the series shows the total number of employed tourism workers by age group for each month since January 2019.
 Graph two shows the size of the tourism labour force in each age category, the number of unemployed workers in each age category, and the unemployment rate by month.
-Graph three shows the monthly change in employment (as a percent of the same month’s employment in 2019).
+Graph three the tourism employment share of the overall economy by age group.

 Graph one in the series shows the total number of immigrant and non-immigrant workers in tourism by month since January 2019.